EDC YOUNG LEADER COUNCIL

 Asha Patel, California (she/her)

-Asha Patel is a high school senior living in California.
+Asha is a freshman at the University of California, Los Angeles.
 She co-founded the nonprofit organization, M2Health, to spread eating disorders and mental health education to middle schools nationwide.
-Asha is also on the UCSD Advisory Council for Public Health, part of Unstrumental, an award-winning high school a Cappella group, and it also a data and engagement intern at MOVN Health, a virtual cardiac rehabilitation program.
+Asha is also on the UCSD Advisory Council for Public Health, part of Resonance, an award-winning collegiate Cappella group, and is also a Healthcare Operations intern at MOVN Health, a virtual cardiac rehabilitation program.
 Asha seeks to educate new generations about eating disorder awareness and innovate preventive efforts tailored to younger age groups.
-Asha has been involved with EDC's Ambassador program since 2022.
+She's also a part of the all-student consulting firm Uconsulting and hopes to further her interest in Health Consulting and Management.